bassclarinetl2/home-assistant.io/source/_topics/z-wave.markdown

 | Aeotec Z-Stick Series 2 | X              |                  |              |           |
 | Aeotec Z-Stick Series 5 | X              |                  |              |           |

+- Note: As this time (2016-03-25), the Series 5 stick's LED will cycle through Blue, Orange, and Red when the device is working normally.

 ## {% linkable_title Stick Alternatives %}